Kamerondee/Web-Design-Challenge/README.md

 # Web-Design-Challenge

+In this challenge we had to create a web-page that analyzed the graphs with certain weather conditions as follows:

 Latitude - Latitude Analysis Dashboard with Attitude For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting weather data.